-- Layout Allows you to change the configuration layout.
-Normally, you do not need to change this. - Import layout This option lists all layouts available on the SD card.
-By selecting a layout, it will be copied from the SD to Emsis.
-To activate this layout, select it in the Layout menu option. - Import alarms This option lists all alarms available on the SD card.
-By selecting an alarm, it will be copied from the SD to Emsis and activated by default. - AHRS level Used to define the "zero" for the AHRS. - Turn Rate Sets turn rate sensitivity. - Compass calibration Used to calibrate the Magu (magnetic compass). - Compass offset Used to make fine adjustment of Magu. - Dir. source Sets the source for the direction indicator.
+- Layout allows you to select current layout from all layouts loaded into Emsis.
+Normally, you do not need to change this. - Import layout lists all layouts available on the external SD card.
+Select the layout to import.
+Once layout is imported, it will be automatically selected as the active layout. - Import alarms lists all alarms available on the SD card.
+By selecting an alarm, it will be imported from the SD to Emsis and activated by default. - Restore parameters loads parameter limits from the layout and overwrite changes you made on parameters. - AHRS level is used to define the zero reference level for the AHRS. - Turn Rate sets turn rate sensitivity sensitivity of the heading rate bar on AHRS window. - Compass calibration is used to calibrate the Magu (electronic magnetic compass). - Compass offset is used to make fine adjustment of Magu. - Dir. source sets the source for the direction indicator.

-- Firmware update Used to update the software in Daqu, Airu, Magu. - RamBoot update Used to update the initial boot software. - Logger settings Used to define some logger settings. - Prop. pitch settings Defines minimum and maximum angles for propeller pitch. - Up/Down Used to define default behaviour of up/down buttons. - Set alt & IAS offset Used to adjust the zero for the altitude and airspeed sensors. - Set FF factor Defines fuel flow factor for software tank configurations. - Reset DAQU channels Resets the current Daqu configuration.
-All channel settings will be deleted immediately (without any confirmation prompt), so use this option carefully. - Ask for fuel Toggles fuel level prompt on startup for software tank configurations.
+Firmware update is used to update the software in Daqu, Airu, Magu.

+RamBoot update is used to update the initial boot software.

+- Logger settings is used to define some logger settings. - Prop. pitch settings defines minimum and maximum angles for propeller pitch. - Up/Down is used to define default behaviour of up/down buttons. - Set alt & IAS offset is used to adjust the zero for the altitude and airspeed sensors. - Set FF factor defines fuel flow factor for software tank configurations.

+- Reset DAQU channels resets the current Daqu channel configuration.
+All channel settings will be deleted immediately (without any confirmation prompt), so use this option carefully. - Ask for fuel toggles fuel level prompt on startup for software tank configurations.